Governor JB Pritzker

 - SWORN IN: JANUARY 14, 2019

-JB and his wife, MK, celebrated their 25th wedding anniversary in 2018, and they are the proud parents of a daughter, Teddi, and a son, Donny.
+Governor Pritzker and his wife, MK, have been married for more than 25 years, and they are the proud parents of daughter, Teddi, and son, Don.